 Your place on a course will only be confirmed if you achieve the grades you have been asked for.
-As soon as the results are declared in August 2021 you must re-confirm with us immediately that you have met the admission criteria set by Cambridge International School.
+As soon as the results are declared in August 2022 you must re-confirm with us immediately that you have met the admission criteria set by Cambridge International School.
 A copy of your examination results needs to be brought into school, so we can fully process your application, along with the required first term school fees.

-If you are applying from a different curriculum, such as Indian curriculum, placements will not be confirmed until August 2021.
+If you are applying from a different curriculum, such as Indian curriculum, placements will be confirmed in May/ June 2022, when the board results are released.